Colette N. Cann

-Dr. Colette N. Cann is an associate dean and associate professor in the School of Education.
+Dr. Colette N. Cann is an associate dean and professor in the School of Education.
 Before coming to USF, she served for over ten years at Vassar College as an associate professor of Africana Studies and Education, as a class advisor, as a house fellow in a residence hall, and as the director of a community college transfer program.
 In addition, Dr. Cann worked with Vassar students to establish the RISE Center for Racial Justice.

 - Critical Race Theory